Andrea Carosso, Cold War Narratives: American Culture in the 1950s. , Bern, Peter Lang, 2012.

 Mario Maffi, Cinzia Scarpino, Cinzia Schiavini, Sostene Massimo Zangari, Americana.
 Storie e culture degli Stati Uniti dall'A alla Z, Il Saggiatore, Milano, 2012.

-• NEW: E' ora disponibile online il numero 23 dell'RSA nella sezione del sito dedicata alla rivista.
+• E' ora disponibile online il numero 23 dell'RSA nella sezione del sito dedicata alla rivista.

 New or updated links• Master in Studi Americani dell'Università di Torino • CISPEA - Centro Interuniversitario di Storia e Politica